ambitus/pyracf/common/add_additional_secret_traits.md

 &nbsp;

 {: .experimental }
-> _This feature will successfully remove references to the additional secrets in the **RACF Command Image** in the **Result XML** and debug logging output, but additional messages may contain secret values from these traits, especially if invalid data is specified._
+> _This feature will successfully remove references to the additional secrets in the **RACF Command Image** in the **Result XML** and debug logging output, but additional messages may contain secret values from these traits, especially if bad data is provided._

 &nbsp;